FaceReader

 Gathering data

 FaceReader is a program for facial analysis and has been trained to classify facial expressions.
-FaceReader classifies these facial expressions in three steps.
+FaceReader classifies facial expressions in three steps.

 Gathering data

-To gain accurate and reliable data about facial expressions, FaceReader™ is the most robust automated system that will help you out.
-In addition to facial expressions, FaceReader offers a number of extra classifications.
-It can, for example, detect the gaze direction and whether eyes and mouth are closed or not.
+To gain accurate and reliable data about facial expressions, FaceReader is the most robust automated system that will help you out.
+In addition to analyzing facial expressions, FaceReader offers a number of extra classifications.
+It can, for example, detect gaze direction and whether eyes and mouth are closed.
 FaceReader classifies facial expressions according to the steps explained below.

 To gain accurate and reliable data about facial expressions, FaceReader is the most robust automated system that will help you out.

-Clear insights into the effect of different stimuli on emotions
+• Clear insights into the effect of different stimuli on emotions

-Very easy to use: save valuable time and resources
+• Very easy to use: save valuable time and resources

-Easy integration with eye tracking data and physiology data
+• Easy integration with eye tracking data and physiology data

 Determine facial expressions in 3 steps with FaceReader

-- Face finding – the position of the face in an image is found using a deep learning based face-finding algorithm, which searches for areas in the image having the appearance of a face at different scales.
+1. Face finding.
+FaceReader finds the position of a face within an image by using a face-finding algorithm that is based on deep learning.
+This algorithm searches for areas in the image that have the appearance of a face, at different scales.

 To save you valuable time when analyzing videos, FaceReader also automatically classifies:

-- head orientation
+• head orientation

-- gaze direction
+• gaze direction

-- characteristics: gender, age, and facial hair (beard and/or mustache)
+• characteristics: gender, age, and facial hair (beard and/or mustache)

-Define your own Custom Expressions
+Define your own Custom expressions

-Custom Expressions are facial expressions or mental states that you can define yourself by combining the facial expressions and Action Units that FaceReader can recognize.
-You can also use Valence, Arousal, Head Orientation (Action Unit 51-56), Heart Rate and Heart Rate Variability in your definition of a Custom Expression.
+Custom expressions are facial expressions or mental states that you can define yourself, by combining the facial expressions and Action Units that FaceReader can recognize.
+You can also use valence, arousal, head orientation (Action Unit 51-56), heart rate, and heart rate variability in your definition of a custom expression.

-- Define ‘Duchenne smile’ as a Custom Expression by combining Action Unit 6 and 12*
+• Define ‘Duchenne smile’ as a custom expression by combining Action Unit 6 and 12*

-- Analyze the positive expression ‘Awe’ using a combination of Action Unit 1, 5, 25 and 26*
+• Analyze the positive expression ‘awe’ using a combination of Action Unit 1, 5, 25, and 26*

-- Research related to pain, based on Action Unit 4, 6, 7, 9, 10, 25, 26, 27, 43*
+• Research related to pain, based on Action Unit 4, 6, 7, 9, 10, 25, 26, 27, and 43*

-- Modify the intensity of an expression
+• Modify the intensity of an expression

 Participant emotion analysis